IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 ### Step 1 - Power

 Mount the module to the layout and connect power to the power terminal block.
-6 to 24 volts of power is needed, but this can be DC, AC, or DCC.
-The module itself will use up to 150 milliamps while playing sound, plus whatever power the LEDs in the signals draw.
+6 to 24 volts of power is needed, but this can be DC or DCC.
+The module itself will use up to 150 milliamps while playing sound, plus whatever power the LEDs in the signals and motors/servos draw.

 ![](img/ckt-xing-adv-power.jpg)